lucidlayer/traceform/traceform/README.md

-# Traceform: Instantly See Where Your Code Renders—Live
+# Traceform: Instant code-to-UI mapping for React teams

 ![Traceform demo: Instantly highlight every instance of a component from VS Code to browser](../.github/demo.gif)

-> Ever spent too long hunting through the DOM, trying to figure out where a React component is actually rendered?
-> Your IDE shows you where it's used.
-DevTools shows you the component tree.
-But neither shows you every live instance on the screen—right now.
+> Traceform is purpose-built for **hypothesized** high-friction scenarios like onboarding, debugging, and navigating unfamiliar or legacy React codebases—where existing tools may break down.
+It is not for every developer, every day, but **designed for** teams and leads who need to accelerate onboarding and reduce debugging friction.
 >
-> **Traceform bridges that gap.**
-> Click a component in VS Code, and every instance highlights in your running app.
-No more guessing.
-No more DOM spelunking.
-Just click and see.
+> **Our core hypothesis, currently undergoing validation via pilot programs, is that Traceform significantly saves time.** If validated time savings is <50%, Traceform will be positioned as 'best-in-class for onboarding and legacy debugging.'

 ---

 ## Why Traceform?
-- **See it.
-Don't hunt for it.**
+(Our Hypothesis)
+- **For team leads and managers:** We aim to reduce onboarding time and debugging friction for your team.
-- Instantly find every rendered instance—even in huge, complex apps.
+- **Goal:** Instantly find every rendered instance—even in huge, complex, or legacy apps.
-- Debug faster: see what's really on the screen, not just what could be.
+- **Hypothesis:** Debug faster by seeing what's really on the screen, not just what could be.
-- Perfect for onboarding, debugging, and exploring new codebases.
+- **Intended Use:** Perfect for onboarding, debugging, and exploring new codebases—especially for new hires or contractors.
-- **Complement, don't replace:** Traceform works alongside your IDE and DevTools, getting you to the right place faster.
+- **Complement, don't replace:** Traceform is designed to work alongside your IDE and DevTools, getting you to the right place faster.

-## Real-World Use Cases
+## Potential Real-World Use Cases
-- **Dropped into a big project?** Click a component in VS Code, see every instance light up in your browser.
+- **Dropped into a big project?** Our goal is for you to click a component in VS Code and see every instance light up in your browser.
 No DOM digging.
-Immediate orientation.
+Immediate orientation for new team members.
-- **Debugging a weird UI bug?** Click the code, see exactly which button is which—no more guessing.
+- **Debugging a weird UI bug?** We aim for you to click the code and see exactly which button is which—no more guessing.
-- **Onboarding or teaching?** Show new devs what their code actually renders, live.
+- **Onboarding or teaching?** The goal is to show new devs what their code actually renders, live, reducing onboarding time.

 ---